DiseaseTranscriptomicsLab/markeR/README.md

 <img src="man/figures/README-roc_scores-1.png" width="70%" />

-The `AUC_Scores` function generates heatmaps for each gene signature, with methods as columns and contrasts as rows, summarizing AUC values in a heatmap format.
+The `AUC_Scores` function generates heatmaps summarizing AUC values for each gene signature, with methods as columns and contrasts as rows.

 ``` r
 AUC_Scores(data = counts_example,